-Receivables that were past due but not impaired relate to a number of independent customers that have a good track record with the Group.
-Based on past experience, the directors of the Company are of the opinion that no provision for impairment is necessary in respect of these balances as there has not been a significant change in credit quality and the balances are still considered to be fully recoverable.
+Receivables that were past due but not impaired related to a number of independent customers that had a good track record with the Group.
+Based on past experience, the directors of the Company were of the opinion that no provision for impairment under HKAS 39 was necessary in respect of these balances as there had not been a significant change in credit quality and the balances were still considered fully recoverable.

-As at 31 December 2017, certain subsidiaries had pledged trade and other receivables of approximately US\$64,616,000 (2016: Nil) to secure credit facilities granted to the Group (note 32).
+As at 31 December 2018, certain subsidiaries had pledged trade and other receivables of approximately US\$66,896,000 (2017: US\$64,616,000) to secure credit facilities granted to the Group (note 32).